markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/verify-users-with-otp.md

 ---
 title: SMS Two Factor Authentication
-description: Add an extra layer of security to help confirm a user's identity when they want to perform certain activities
+description: Verify the mobile number associated with the application number using OTP
 feature: integrations
 topics: adaptive forms
 audience: developer
 doc-type: article
 activity: use
 version: 6.4,6.5
-kt: 6317
+kt: 6584
+thumbnail: 6584.jpg

 ---

-# Verify users with OTP
+# Verify users using their mobile phone numbers

 SMS Two Factor Authentication (Dual Factor Authentication) is a security verification procedure, which is triggered through a user logging into a website, software or application.
 In the log-in process, the user is automatically sent an SMS to their mobile number containing a unique numeric code.